mspellane/Land-Use-Simulation/README.md

 # Land-Use-Simulation
 Multi-agent reinforcement learning model.
-This project is a simplified example of the long-term objective of this analysis.
+This project is a simplified example of understanding the interplay between profit-maximizing behavior of real estate developers with urban planning outcomes.

 ## Overview
 The Urban Development Simulation project creates a multi-agent environment to study the interplay between developer actions focused on maximizing rewards and broader urban planning objectives.
 Using a reinforcement learning approach, it models how individual decision-makers interact with and shape the urban landscape.